circleci/circleci-docs/src-api/source/includes/_builds_and_jobs.md

 **`GET` Request** Provides test metadata for a build.

 <aside class="notice">
-Learn how to set up your 2.0 builds to <a href="https://circleci.com/docs/2.0/collect-test-data/">Collect Test Metadata</a>.
+Learn how to set up your jobs to <a href="https://circleci.com/docs/collect-test-data/">collect test metadata</a>.
 </aside>